-Now, it’s fair to say that technology supporting the officials in sport has never been more in the news than the past year.
+Technology supporting the officials in sport has never been more in the news than the past year.
 I mean it seems to make sense, as it should reduce the errors made by the officials.
-But let’s take a look at where things are at and see if it does make things better.
+But let’s take a look at where things are at and see if it really does make things better.

-Well, the most recent introduction of instant replays being applied to a top-line sport.
-Certainly one of the most controversial is the Video Assisted Referee (VAR).
-Now, it took years for FIFA to implement goal-line technology and there seemed still to be outrageous decisions made by referees.
+The most recent introduction of instant replays being applied to a top-line sport is also one of the most controversial.
+It is the Video Assisted Referee (VAR).
+It took years for FIFA to implement goal-line technology and there seemed still to be outrageous decisions made by referees.

-Ok, if you are a fan of football, you could be forgiven in thinking there’s been more media about VAR than the game at times.
+If you are a fan of football, you could be forgiven in thinking there has been more media about VAR than the game at times.
 With all this media coverage you could be forgiven for thinking this technology is a totally new concept.
 However, sports fans know that most sports have been using one form of technology or another for many years.
 Plus, most of them have been using it flawlessly.

-So what is all this technology that everybody is talking about? well, the one piece of tech that we are all now familiar with is the instant replay.
+So what is all this technology that everybody is talking about?
+Well, the one piece of tech that we are all now familiar with is the instant replay.
 In many fast-action sports, this is used to show and slow down the action, which allows the viewer to see what has just happened.
-Let’s be fair, viewers have seen the instant replay used in Athletics or Horse racing for decades.
+Viewers have seen instant replay used in Athletics or Horse racing for decades.
 It’s simple, the camera doesn’t lie.

 The Tennis Hawk-Eye System